 This is such a great tasting combo!
 The celery is cold and crunchy, and, paired with a bit of sharp, creamy, cheddar, it absolutely comes to life!
 It’s a party in your mouth!
 If celery just feels too much like you’re on a diet, then have your cheddar with crisp, cold grapes – equally delish!

 ¼ cup hummus + sliced radishes for dipping

 Hummus makes the world go round.
 There’s nothing like it for a filling but low-calorie snack (as long as you keep to only a few tablespoons), one that’s delicious, nutritious, and satisfying.
 Pair it with crunchy radishes, and it’s just downright easy and super good.
 Radishes contain vitamin C are very low in carbohydrates, and are refreshingly crispy with just a hint of spice.
 Hummus is full of fiber and a good source of iron, too.
 I also love mixing in hummus with balsamic vinaigrette to make a creamy, healthy salad dressing.

 Our snack suggestions are just what you need for an energy boost that won’t tip the scales and will keep your blood sugar steady throughout the afternoon.
 Plus, they’re super tasty!
-Be sure to also check out these high protein snacks, thirty 100-calorie snacks, and high fiber snacks.
+Be sure to also check out these high protein snacks and high fiber snacks.